nais/doc/docs/persistence/postgres.md

 With `.spec.gcp.sqlInstances[].databases[].envVarPrefix` set to `DB` and additional username to `_user2` you will get environment variables in format `DB_USER2_MYDB_USERNAME` etc. Details about environment variables is specified her: [`configuration`](../persistence/postgres.md#configuration)

 !!! info
-Note that if you have deployed your application a user, and then change name or remove the user from configuration, you have to manually delete the google-sql-*MYAPP*-*USER*:
+Note that if you have deployed your application with an additional user, and then change name or remove the user from configuration, you have to manually delete the google-sql-*MYAPP*-*USER*:
 ```bash
 $ kubectl delete secret google-sql-<MYAPP>-<USER>
 ```